cchudzicki-ocw-testing/20.219-january-iap-2015/content/pages/day-7-table-read-and-post-production.md

 {{< anchor "Overview" >}}{{< /anchor >}}Overview
 ------------------------------------------------

 We'll finish the rest of the table-reads and then cover the "art" of editing and incorporating music into video.
-Please note that this will not be a techniques workshop (see the [Equipment]({{< baseurl >}}/pages/syllabus/equipment) & [Editing]({{< baseurl >}}/pages/syllabus/editing) sections for tutorial resources), but rather a best practices-based workshop.
+Please note that this will not be a techniques workshop (see the {{< resource_link ad3ae351-22ea-cbd5-88b3-8186e7c06469 "Equipment" >}} & {{< resource_link eaf1ea87-2e1a-06ea-9cf1-bc2e13afad12 "Editing" >}} sections for tutorial resources), but rather a best practices-based workshop.
 We will also cover the resources available for music and navigating [Creative Commons](http://creativecommons.org/).

 {{< anchor "Part_1:_Table-read" >}}{{< /anchor >}}Part 1: Table-read
 --------------------------------------------------------------------